diamirio/Endpoints/README.md

     public func parse<C : Call>(sessionTaskResult result: URLSessionTaskResult, for call: C) throws -> C.ResponseType.OutputType {
         do {
-            // use `AnyClient` to parse the response
+            // Use `AnyClient` to parse the response
-            // if this fails, try to read error details from response body return try anyClient.parse(sessionTaskResult: result, for: call)
+            // If this fails, try to read error details from response body return try anyClient.parse(sessionTaskResult: result, for: call)
         } catch {
-            // see if the backend sent detailed error information guard
+            // See if the backend sent detailed error information guard
                 let response = result.httpResponse,
                 let data = result.data,